TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

             {
                 // REQUIRED.
 The reference name of the component (TBD: May need to be Class name rather than the element name. e.g. SyntaxHighlight rather than syntax-highlight)
                 "type": "...",

+                // Supplying this will make further updates or removals easier.
+                // MUST be unique for the page.
+MUST be a valid HTML element id.
+                // The uibuilder FE library will attempt to create an id if not provided but it will be difficult
+                // to do updates if you do not set this.
+                "id": "uniqueid",

                 // Optional.
 Overrides master parent.
 If no parent given here or in outer, will be added to <body> element "parent": "html selector",